-- By far the safest and easiest way to control moss and algae in your lawn is with a product called Wet and Forget.
+- The safest and easiest way to control moss and algae in your lawn is with a product called Wet and Forget.
 It’s a liquid that you mix up and spray on.
-Wet and forget is safe to use on lawns, pathways, furniture, timber, fibreglass and the list goes on.
+Wet and Forget is safe to use on lawns, pathways, furniture, timber, fibreglass, and the list goes on.
 All you need to do is spray it on and forget about it.
-It’s easy to use, it's safe and it works.
+It’s easy to use, it's safe, and it works.

 Attempts to eradicate moss and algae from a lawn are rarely effective unless you understand why it grew there in the first place.
-Encroachment of moss into lawns is usually the result of conditions that are not conducive to good growth of lawn.
-Moss and algae is most commonly associated with shallow, rocky soils, poor soil fertility, low soil pH (acid soils), heavy shade and excessive moisture.
-If any of these factors are limiting turf growth, moss and algae can invade the lawn and establish a permanent residence.
-I would recommend the following preventative measures to reduce the likely-hood of moss and algae:
+Encroachment of moss into lawns is usually the result of conditions that are not conducive to the good growth of lawn.
+Moss and algae are most commonly associated with shallow, rocky soils, poor soil fertility, low soil pH (acid soils), heavy shade and excessive moisture.
+If any of these factors limit turf growth, moss and algae can invade the lawn and establish a permanent residence.
+I would recommend the following preventative measures to reduce the likelihood of moss and algae: